JensLiebehenschel/ShortPythonIntro/src/en/data-types.md

 # Data Types
-(Click [here](https://jensliebehenschel.github.io/ShortPythonIntro/de/datentypen.html) for the german version of this page)
+(Click [here](https://jensliebehenschel.github.io/ShortPythonIntro/de/datentypen.html) for the German version of this page)

 ## Dynamic typing

 Python has most data types of other known programming languages, be it integers, floating points values or strings.
-The difference is, that in Python one does not typically have to concern themselves with the data type.
+The difference is that in Python one does not typically have to concern themselves with the data type.
 The reason for that is Python's concept of "dynamic typing".
 Here is an explanation:
 Simply put, with dynamic typing, the Python interpreter concerns himself with data types.
 The developer does not have to statically assign data types to variables, functions and so on.

-This makes it very easy to work with Python, since the author has to write less code and need not concern themselves whether e.g., a single variable will always be of one consistent data type.
-For example, whether a variable will always stay an integer or if there were an option, where the result may become a floating points number.
+This makes it quite easy to work with Python, since the author has to write less code and need not concern themselves whether e.g., a single variable will always be of one consistent data type.
+For example, whether a variable will always stay an integer or if there is an option, where the result may become a floating points number.
-Nevertheless, if one want a variable in a specific data type, then one can perform a type cast and explictly convert a value to a given type.
-This type can still change after the cast, if a new value is assigned.
+Nevertheless, if one wants a variable in a specific data type, then one can perform a type cast and explictly convert a value to a given type.
+This type can still change after the cast if a new value is assigned.

 ```Python
 # The function type(x) returns the datatype of the variable x.